hulkiedo17/counter/README.md

 # options

---path <path> - set the specified directory as the default for count(-p)
+--path <path> - set the specified directory as the default for count(-p).

+--cur-path - shows current path (-P).

 --detail - print all files that program counted(-d).